 As we discussed, you must also record a Notice of Pendency of Action within 20 days of the commencement of the foreclosure action.
 You must do that in the county where the project is located.
 This notice is important because only from the time of recording that notice is a purchaser or a person who has an interest in that property be deemed to have notice of the foreclosure action.
-(Civil Code § 8461).
+(California Civil Code § 8461).

-Failure to record this notice will affect your prio-rity rights.
+Failure to record this notice will affect your priority rights.

-The notice should be mailed prior to recorda-tion, by registered or certified mail, return re-ceipt requested, to all known addresses of the parties to whom your lien is adverse, along with the owner of the property.
-If there is a len-der, serve that lender with a copy too.
+The notice should be mailed prior to recordation, by registered or certified mail, return receipt requested, to all known addresses of the parties to whom your lien is adverse, along with the owner of the property.
+If there is a lender, serve that lender with a copy too.
 In short, serve all those who may have an interest in the property on which the project lies.
-(CCP § 405.22).
+(California Code of Civil Procedure § 405.
+2).

 Most of the time, after suit is filed, the lien claimant receives payment.
-However, before payment is made, the claimant is usually asked to provide the requisite "Releases."
-There are four different type of Releases mandated by statute.
-They are found in Civil Code §§ 8132, 8134, 8136, and 8138, respectively, as discussed below.
+However, before payment is made, the claimant is usually asked to provide the requisite "Releases.
+There are four different types of Releases mandated by statute.
+They are found in California Civil Code §§ 8132, 8134, 8136, and 8138, respectively, as discussed below.